MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

     print(f"answer: {response.output[0]}")
     ```

-    The code connects to the resource endpoint for your Microsoft Foundry project, using its secret authentication key (which you would need to copy into the code to set the **api_key** variable).
+    The code connects to the **OpenAI** endpoint for your Microsoft Foundry resource, using its secret authentication key (which you would need to copy into the code to set the **api_key** variable).
 It then uses your deployed model to generate a response from an input prompt (in this case, the hard-coded question "What is the capital of France?") and prints the response to the output console.

-    > **Tip**: If you are using a work or school account to sign into Azure, and you have sufficient permissions in the Azure subscription, you can open the sample code in VS Code for Web to run it, and experiment with editing it.
+## Specify instructions in a *system prompt*

+So far, you've used the model to provide general information.
+To support specific use cases, you should use a *system prompt* to provide the model with instructions that guide its responses.
+You can use the system prompt to give the model a specific focus or role, and provide guidelines about format, style, and constraints about what the model should and should not include in its responses.

+For example, suppose an organization wants to use a generative AI model to power an AI agent that assists employees with expense claims.

-1. When you have finished reviewing the code, switch back to the **Chat** tab.
+1. In the model playground, switch back to the **Chat** tab.
+Then, at the top-right of the chat pane, use the **New chat** button to restart the conversation and removes the conversation history.
+1. In the pane on the left, in the **Instructions** text area, change the system prompt to:

+    ```
+   You are a helpful AI assistant who supports employees with expense claims.
+Provide concise, accurate information only on topics related to expenses.
+Do not provide any information about topics that are not directly related to expenses.
+    ```

+1. Now enter a new user prompt related to expense claims, such as `What kinds of business expense are typically reimbursed by employers?`

+    Review the response, which should provide some general guidance about expense claims.

+1. Try re-asking a previously-asked question that is unrelated to expenses, such as `Tell me about the ELIZA chatbot`; and compare the response now that the system prompt has changed.

+    So far, we've specified instructions in the *playground*; but they're not saved outside of that environment.
+In a client application, you would need to include the system prompt as an **instructions** parameter, like this:

+    ```python
+    response = client.responses.create(
+            model=deployment_name,
+            instructions="""
+                You are a helpful AI assistant who supports employees with expense claims.
+                Provide concise, accurate information only on topics related to expenses.
+                Do not provide any information about topics that are not directly related to expenses.
+            """
+            input="What kinds of business expense are typically reimbursed by employers?", )
+    ```

+    To encapsulate the instructions and model in a single AI entity, we need to save the configuration as an *agent*.

 ## Save the model configuration as an agent

-While you can implement generative AI apps using a standalone model, to create a fully agentic AI experience, you need to encapsulate the model, its instructions, and tool configuration that provides additional functionality, in an *agent*.
-In this exercise, we'll use the model to power an agent that helps employees with expense claims.
+While you can implement generative AI apps using a standalone model, to create a fully agentic AI experience, you need to encapsulate the model, its instructions, and any tool configuration that provides additional functionality, in an *agent*.

 1. In the model playground, at the top right select **Save as agent**.
 Then, when prompted, name your new agent `expenses-agent`.